 Providing the fishes same environment as they used to live in, is a way of making them happy.
 Usually, fishes and aquatic animals die due to unhappiness.
 It’s bound for us to keep our aquatic friends happy so that we can keep having them as our friends.
 Some might say that they don’t have a wavemaker and fishes aren’t dying.
 Well, wavemakers are not as necessary as filters.
 But still, they are a necessity that might keep your fishes happier than before.

 Think about corals.
-If you have a fish tank full of corals, you have to understand how they survive in the ocean.
+If you have a marine reef aquarium full of corals, you have to understand how they survive in the ocean.
 As they are immovable aquatic animals, there is a specific way for nutrients to reach them.
 If they can’t go to the nutrients, the nutrients have to come to them, right?
 How can you make them reach the corals?
 By creating waves for them to go towards the corals and keep them healthy.

 Corals are very beautiful things to keep in a fish tank.
 So, wavemakers are kind of a necessity to ensure the exact same environment as the ocean apart from the salty water.